njasm/container/README.md

 ```
 ## Usage

-To create a container, simply instatiate the ``ServicesContainer`` class.
+To create a container, simply instantiate the ``ServicesContainer`` class.

 ```php
 use Njasm\ServicesContainer\ServicesContainer;